lambertlb/CppTranslator/CppTranslator/README.md

 ﻿# CppTranslator
 This project uses [CSharp Decompiler](https://github.com/icsharpcode/ILSpy) to translate IL Assemblies into C++ source files.
-It works on a limited subset of the .Net Framwork.
+It works on a limited subset of the .Net Framework.
 ValidTypes.xml has a list of the Classes and Methods supported by the **DotNetLibray** that contains a C++ implementation for them.

 This tool takes a single command line argument which is the path to the .Net assembly to translate.
 For example